In many ways, pickleball balls are very much the same. They typically:

 The cost of each ball can range from just a dollar up to several dollars.
 But, when you consider that some balls will only last a few matches, the cost of balls for a pickleball player can add up very quickly.

-Perhaps the most important factor on this list is determining which ball the other players around you already use.
+Perhaps the most important factor on this list is determining which best pickleball ball the other players around you already use.
 Typically, whether you play in recreational play or leagues and tournaments, there are one or two balls of choice you'll want to invest in.

-A note on color
+A Note on Color

 Most brands offer a variety of colors, but the most common choice is light/neon green or light yellow.
-These balls are often the standard color among pickleball players and leagues because they contrast well with player's clothing and backgrounds.
-You can choose another color but expect a few odd looks thrown your way if you do.
+These balls are often the standard color among pickleball players and leagues because they contrast well with players' clothing and backgrounds.
+You can choose another color, but expect a few odd looks thrown your way if you do.

 But you do have to consider whether you're playing on a basketball court, concrete, or a rubber surface like Laykold (used by many Life Time Fitness locations).
 The ball will bounce higher on concrete or wood but can also skid across more easily.
 On a rubber surface, the ball doesn't bounce as well.

-If you play outside regularly, you'll want a durable ball that can withstand a beating.
+If you play outside regularly, you'll want a durable outdoor pickleball ball that can withstand a beating.
 Harder plastic is often better to prevent wear and tear and keep the ball from losing viscosity due to the weather and constant friction.

 Duras

 Known as "Duras," the ONIX Dura Fast 40 (click here to purchase) is considered by many to be the most durable and fastest-playing ball on the market.
 Duras are often light yellow and affordable.
 During sales, you can find duras for about $1 each when buying in bulk.
+Save with code "thedink".

 If someone has played for over 3-4 years, they often prefer Duras.
-The most common problem with duras is cracking – though they are still usable if needed.
+The most common problem with duras is cracking, though they are still usable if needed.

 Franklins

 "Franklins" or the Franklin X-40 (click here to purchase) tend to play a little slower than Duras but are also considered very durable and consistent in their bounce and shape.
 Most pickleball tournaments these days use Franklins.
 They are typically light/neon green and affordable.
+Save with code "thedink".

 Dura lovers often hate Franklins and vice versa.

-In early 2024, The APP and PPA both signed deals to use new brands of balls.
+In early 2024, the APP and PPA both signed deals to use new brands of balls.
 The PPA Tour signed a deal with Vulcan to use the Vulcan VPRO Flight, while the APP Tour signed an exclusive deal with OWL (though, as of mid-April, they are still using Franklin X-40s).

 Selkirk and JOOLA (pronounced YOLA) are well-known brands for manufacturing pickleball paddles, but they have also released pickleball balls over the last year.